switcherapi/switcher-management/src/assets/documentation/setup.md

   class="image-style" style="opacity: 0.9;"/><p>

 Find here a quickstart in how to set up your first switcher.
-<br/>The 5 steps shows the minimum cofiguration necessary to start using Switcher API on your projects.
+<br/>The 5 steps show the minimum configuration necessary to start using Switcher API on your projects.

 <hr>